mrchrisster/pitrex/README.md

 ![step2.1](https://github.com/mrchrisster/pitrex/blob/main/images/icons_imp2.png)

-Change line 1 and line x as follows:
+Change line 1 and line x as follows and hit the green check mark:

 ![step2](https://github.com/mrchrisster/pitrex/blob/main/images/icons_imp2.jpg)

 Et voila!
+Zoom out to see your imported icon.
 You can now edit the vectors by pushing the middle mouse button to switch between moving points or whole lines - or draw new lines.
 Once you are done, go to the export tab and go to `absolut list (start + end)` and hit the C button in the upper right corner.
 You can now paste this code into icons.i, change the name and use it for your new menu item.

 ![step4](https://github.com/mrchrisster/pitrex/blob/main/images/icons_imp4.png)